silnrsi/wstr/src/content/docs/topics/fonts/finding-and-using-fonts.md

 description: Font finding, evaluation, installation, and licensing
 sidebar:
   order: 5100
-lastUpdated: 2025-03-24
+lastUpdated: 2025-07-11
 ---

-(finding and using fonts)
+Placeholder: Basic sources for fonts and ways of finding appropriate ones for a language.